fnx-io/fnx_ui/README.md

-"Desktop first" pure Dart angular2 components for creating Material design friendly web applications.
+"Desktop first" pure Dart angular2 components for a rapid development of "form-heavy" apps - CMS, backend administrations, ...

 # Desktop first?
 What kind of heresy is that?